NOAA-ORR-ERD/WebGnomeAPI/help/views/form/spill/spatial.rst

 **General Spill Properties**

 * Enter the **Name** of the spill.
 Use descriptive names, particularly if you will be adding more than one spill.
+By default this will be the name of the file.
-* The **Time of Release** is automatically set from the file if it can be parsed.
-This should correspond to the time of the imagery.
-Alternatively, select the date and time using the calendar icon next to the entry box or enter a date and time manually.
+* The **Time of Release** is automatically set from the file if it can be parsed and correspods to the time of the imagery.
+The timezone in NESDIS pollution reports is UTC (current spill timezone is displayed for reference).
+To change the default, select the date and time using the calendar icon next to the entry box or enter a date and time manually.
 Use date format yyyy/mm/dd and time format 00:00 (24-hour clock).
 To select a date using the calendar, click on the calendar icon next to the start time entry.
-Click on the left or right arrows to change the month, and click on a date square to select it.
-Select a time from the list to the right of the calendar, scrolling up or down as necessary.
+* Check **Adjust to Model Timezone** to convert the spill time to match the model timezone.
+* The **Model Time Zone** can be changed if desired (by default it will match the time zone specified in the **Model Settings**).
+Changing it in this form will also apply the change to the model.
 * The total **Amount Released** is automatically calculated from the oil class volumes.
 * The **Number of Particles** defaults to 1000 but can be edited if desired (e.g. for a large volume spill).